-California is experiencing a serious drought situation which may affect resource availability in the Northwest if the situation worsens.
+California continues to experience a drought situation which may affect resource availability in the Northwest if the situation worsens.

 Thermal Generation

 No thermal plant or fuel problems are anticipated.
 To the extent that existing thermal resources are not scheduled for maintenance, thermal and other resources should be available as needed during the summer peak.